 Factors affecting your home loan EMI are:

-- Loan Amount: It is the amount that you borrow as a home loan from your lender.
-The higher the amount borrowed, the higher will be your home loan EMI, provided the tenure and the interest rate remains fixed.
+- Loan Amount:Higher the amount borrowed, the higher will be your home loan EMI, provided the tenure and the interest rate remain fixed.

-What is home loan EMI?
+What do you understand by an home loan EMI?

 What is a home loan EMI calculator?

 Ans.
 Home loan EMI calculator is an online tool used for calculating EMI and total interest payable on a home loan.
 While using the tool, users can select a wide range of combinations of loan amount, interest rate and tenure to determine the optimum tenure and EMI based on their repayment capacity.

 How loan amount affects the home loan EMI?

 Ans.
 Your home loan EMI is a function of your home loan amount, interest rate and tenure.
 Higher home loan amount would result in higher EMI as would higher interest rate.
 On the contrary, opting for longer loan tenure reduces the home loan EMI.
 Note that many banks/HFCs charge higher interest rate for bigger loan amounts.
 Thus, opting for a higher home loan amount can also increase your interest rate and EMI’s.